alexbeletsky/backbone-express-spa/README.md

 <a name="serving-master-page"/>
 ### Serving master page

 To serve master pages application includes middleware component [serveMaster.js](source/middleware/serveMaster.js).
-It would respond with master page html for any request, expect the requests for `/api`, `/components`, `/css/` or `/js`.
+It would respond with master page html for any request, except the requests for `/api`, `/components`, `/css/` or `/js`.

 <a name="api-endpoints"/>
 ### API end-points